 The depleted field meant that every nation was assured of a medal.
 With no need for knockout matches, teams played a round-robin league with the gold going to the team with maximum points.

 India played Japan in the first match.
 The Japanese were left bamboozled as Dhyan Chand scored four times, Roop Singh and striker Gurmit Singh Kullar slammed a hat-trick each as the Indian hockey team won 11-1.

 A confident India rotated its entire 15-member team against USA in its next match.
-To be eligible for a medal it was mandatory to play a game.
+To be eligible for a medal at the 1932 Olympics it was mandatory to play a game.